Achieved Fairtrade Status: 2012

 Fairtrade Cotton Schoolwear at Leith Primary School

-Helen Twigg, Volunteer with the SFTF, visited Leith Primary School and asked teacher Dawn Moloney about the school’s switch to Fairtrade cotton schoolwear
+Helen Twigg, Volunteer with The Forum, visited Leith Primary School and asked teacher Dawn Moloney about the school’s switch to Fairtrade cotton schoolwear

 Why was it important for Leith Primary School to switch to Fairtrade Cotton Schoolwear?